Bio-inspired decision making in robot swarms under biases: Methods

 In the direct-switch model, the proportions $a$ and $b$ increase or decrease when a robot in state $A$ (or $B$) directly switches to $B$ (or $A$) after interacting with a robot committed to the opposite opinion, namely following a social interaction occurring with probability $1-\eta$.
 This interaction occurs with a frequency proportional to the quality of the option held by the neighbour, i.e., $q_a$ or $q_b$.
 The proportions of robots $a$ and $b$ also change due to asocial dynamics occurring at rate $\eta$.
 A robot in state $A$ (or $B$) switches to $B$ (or $A$) at a rate $\eta \eta_b$ (or $\eta \eta_a$).

-Similarly, in cross-inhibition, an uncommitted robot $U$ gets recruited to option A or B after interacting with a committed robot, also happening at a rate proportional to $q_a$ or $q_b$, respectively; once again, this social interaction occurs with probability $1-\eta$.
+Similarly, in cross-inhibition, an uncommitted robot $U$ is recruited to option A or B after interacting with a committed robot, also occurring at rates proportional to $q_a$ or $q_b$, respectively; once again, this social interaction occurs with probability $1-\eta$.
 Proportions $a$ and $b$ also decrease at rates $(1-\eta)q_b$ and $(1-\eta)q_a$, respectively, when interaction among robots committed to different options occurs.
-An uncommitted robot---in state $U$---switches to $A$ (or $B$) at a rate $\eta \eta_a$ (or $(\eta \eta_b)$), and committed robots in state $A$ (or $B$) become uncommitted at rate $\eta \eta_b$ (or $\eta \eta_a$).
-When $\eta_{a} > \eta_{b}$, asocial dynamics are synergistic, while when $\eta_{a} < \eta_{b}$, they are antagonistic.
+An uncommitted robot---in state $U$---switches to $A$ (or $B$) at a rate $\eta \eta_a$ (or $\eta \eta_b$), and committed robots in state $A$ (or $B$) become uncommitted at rate $\eta \eta_b$ (or $\eta \eta_a$).